MayaZayn/Updated-Wiki/README.md

     - adjusted indentation
     - made templates for logging messages
     - renamed vague variables
-    - use raw string
+    - use raw string (re check)
     - separate various . operators on different lines
     - change constructor in Wiki class to primary constructor
-    - remove some redundant code and add utilites section
     - improve some error messages
     - fix typos
+    - add app.UseAntiforgery()

 To-Do:
+    style:
+        add footer
+        make text doesn't look like buttons
+        make the select file cursor change
+        make the files at the side panel have the same format (either underline all links or don't) make the landing page different and no one can edit it make returns almost the same (same style)
+    functionality:
+        add history
+        add search
+        view image uploaded via markdown
+        fix db shared issue

-    Consider using Carter (library) to group endpoints error handling
+    consider using Carter (library) to group endpoints error handling
     check for more redundancy
     make sure everything has one resposibility
-    change design if I want
     add features if I want
     antiforgery (Are they used whenever needed?)